scikit-maad/scikit-maad/docs/_sources/_auto_examples/2_advanced/plot_nmf_and_false_color_spectrogram.rst.txt

 the signal [3].
 This example shows how to use the scikit-maad package to easily decompose audio signals and visualize false-colour spectrograms.

-Dependencies: To execute this example you will need to have instaled the scikit-image and scikit-learn Python packages.
+**Dependencies**: This example requires the Python package scikit-learn v0.24 or greater.

 .. code-block:: default